topearebi/aroamjti/README.md

   dependency, no load cost) for body; a monospace utility face for dates, meta, and tags.
 Reading measure capped near 66 characters — the proven comfortable line length.
 Generous line-height for prose.
-- **Poetry** gets its own rhythm: verse layout preserves line breaks (`white-space: pre-line`) with two spacing levels — tight *within* a stanza, a gap *between* stanzas (a blank line in the source).
+- **Poetry** gets its own rhythm.
+Plain verse (post `type: poetry` or work `format: poetry`) preserves line breaks with `white-space: pre-wrap` — tight *within* a stanza, a gap *between* stanzas (a blank line in the source) via paragraph spacing — and long lines still wrap on narrow screens.
+Composed works (`format: verse`) instead center their `.work-section` blocks and use `white-space: pre-line`.
 Italic titles mark verse apart from prose at a glance.
 - **Responsive:** on narrow screens the home list stacks dates above titles rather than crushing them into a column.